 Michigan State University’s Department of Theatre offers a MFA in Acting which prepares professional actors as well as future academicians.
 An audition and interview are required for acceptance into the program.
 No GRE required.
-Next round of auditions for this program will be in Spring 2021.

 The Master of Fine Arts in Acting is designed as a terminal degree providing rigorous training in theatrical performance to students preparing for careers in the professional theatre and future academicians.
 Extensive training in voice, movement and acting provide a foundation for student’s development as both artist and educator.
 Given the program’s unique focus on preparing the artist as educator, an emphasis on the student as teacher is fundamental in most classes.